prehmieren/Watch-Time-Temperature/README.md

 # SmartWatch-with-time

-There are 2 functions on this watch
+There are 2 functions on this watch:
-- It tells time and date.
+- it tells time and date.
-- It gives you temperature at your local position and time (from https://api.openweathermap.org/)
+- it gives you temperature at your local position and time (from https://api.openweathermap.org/) *just allow the web browser to locate you to see it*